 This course provides students the opportunity to overhaul, operate, and install aircraft reciprocating (piston) engines.
 Students demonstrate proficiency of engine theory and maintenance operations during overhaul and installation.
-At the end of class, students will be able perform all tasks required to overhaul of reciprocating engines and maintain
+At the end of class, students will be able perform all tasks required to overhaul of reciprocating engines and maintain proper records of the overhaul.

+TMT 13

-TMT 13 Turbine Engines
+Turbine Engines